 Lockjaw and jaw lock are two very similar terms that could mean two very different things.
 While both insinuate the jaw becoming stuck, or ‘locked,’ and both can have similar symptoms, only one is actually related to dentistry.
-At our dental offices in Cherry Hill, Gibbsboro, Haddon Heights, Linwood, and Runnemede, we want to explain the difference between the two.

 Many times dental patients will describe the sensation of a stuck jaw as lockjaw.
 This isn’t entirely accurate.
 Technically, the term lockjaw refers to symptoms associated with the bacterial infection called tetanus.
 Tetanus is usually contracted from a wound caused by a rusty piece of metal, while the bacteria itself thrives in soil, dust, and manure.
 When someone gets tetanus, muscle spasms are a common side effect.
 These spasms can affect the muscles in the face and jaw, causing the joint to tighten and allowing the person to feel as if the jaw is, in fact, locked.
 Tetanus is a very serious infection and can result in death if not treated.
 Although less prevalent nowadays thanks to vaccines, tetanus is still possible so make sure to seek medical attention if you’re experiencing symptoms of a tight or locked jaw.